Skip to main content

 2. Tantivy is 2x faster than Lucene according to this benchmark, this compensate the slowness brought by the use of the object storage.

-3. Quickwit also provides this benchmark with Loki, trying to make a faire comparison.
+3. Quickwit also provides this benchmark with Loki, trying to make a fair comparison.

 4. I'm involved myself to contribute to lot of them, missioned by Quickwit Inc. (the company).